 This is the biggest change to Europe’s data protection laws in over 20 years.
-Since the rules were originally established in the 1989, the amount of digital information that is created, gathered, and stored has increased massively, which prompted this huge overhaul of the European data protection laws.
+Since the rules were originally established in 1989, the amount of digital information that is created, gathered, and stored has increased massively, which prompted this huge overhaul of the European data protection laws.

 The new rules aim to guarantee consistent and effective protection for EU citizens personal data.
-Individuals will have the right to ask for access to any data held on them and request for it to be corrected, removed, or destroyed (dependent on legal requirement of maintenance).
+Individuals will have the right to ask for access to any data held on them and request for it to be corrected, removed, or destroyed (dependent on the legal requirement of maintenance).

-GDPR will ensure free flow of personal data across the EU and will eliminate different views, interpretations and applications across the EU.
+GDPR will ensure the free flow of personal data across the EU and will eliminate different views, interpretations and applications across the EU.
 It will protect the fundamental rights and freedom for everyone.